matteorizzuto/StoichHomeRanges/README.md

 * MR_ErrorReduction.csv and BS_ErrorReduction.csv contain the triangulation data from triangulation error reduction exercises and are used in TriangulationError.Rmd
 * ErrorTrials_trueLocs.csv contains the true locations of the radiocollars using the the triangulation error reduction exercises and in TriangulationError.Rmd to estimate average error for two observers
 * StDMS_Rasters/ is a folder containing raster files of the ecelogical stoichiometry of lowland blueberry (VAAN) and red maple (ACRU) used in our analyses

+Results contains the output of the more time-consuming and computationally intensive step of the analyses, for ease of replication
+* razimuth_lsfits.rds, this file contains the results from fitting the azimuthal telemetry model from package [razimuth](https://github.com/cppeck/razimuth) to our triangulation data and is called in the razimuthTriangulation.Rmd notebook to speed up the triangulation process